 The next day I was no better, but no worse.
 I pulled up my big girl pants and limped over the finish line to home.
 My second dose of the New Reality came just west of Oklahoma City, when I stopped to get a Starbucks latte.
 I puzzled at the long line at the drive-through until I tried to open the door to place my order at the counter inside.
 It was locked.
 When I finally got back to our ranch a few hours later, I crawled into bed, curled up into an aching ball and essentially didn’t get out again for 4 days.

-Since then I’ve cancelled several trips: a much-anticipated family reunion in North Carolina, a (now twice cancelled and rescheduled) hiking trip to Taos, and a road trip with my sister to see my dad.
+Since then I’ve cancelled several trips: a much-anticipated family reunion in North Carolina, a (now twice cancelled and rescheduled) hiking trip in Taos, and a road trip with my sister to see my dad.
 From where things stand right now, it sure seems like I took my Last Road Trip in March 2020.

 COMING UP NEXT: